Echo108471/MonkeyTrenchOffense/ProjectDocumentTemplate.md

   - Balloons:
     - Idle: All balloons have a simple floating animation that bobs up and down.
     - Beast Balloon: It has a shiny particle appearing and disappearing effect to give it a reflective metalice feel
-    - Lead Balloon: It has metal spikes shooting out and disappearing after reaching certain distance
+    - Lead Balloon: It has metal spikes shooting out and disappearing after it gets hit by a sharp projectile
     - Black hole Balloon: Its core is in the middle and there’s a purple aura swirling around
-    - Each balloons have at least 5 frames
+    - Each balloon animation has at least 5 frames
     - Popping effect on death: 15 frames, only shows red balloon since that is the last balloon state after downgrading from taking damage
   - Monkeys:
     - Idle: They are not moving when the player is not inside the detection radius.
 They only activate once the player steps in